puppylinux-woof-CE/woof-CE/woof-code/rootfs-skeleton/etc/rc.d/README.txt

 Startup:

-When Puppy boots, the order of execution of the scripts is (except for a full-hd installation and UniPup):
+When Puppy boots, the order of execution of the scripts is (except for a full-hd installation):

   /init (in the initial ramdisk)